-While there are many reasons to visit Spain, its incredible cuisine is one that tops our list.
-The combination of sampling flavorful dishes, trying delicious wines and lingering around the table makes the experience of dining here quite different from what you’ll have anywhere else in the world.
+The combination of sampling flavorful dishes, trying delicious wines, and lingering around the table makes the dining experience in Spain quite different from what you’ll have anywhere else in the world.
 Read on for some pointers on where, when, and what to eat when you visit Spain.

 Breakfast: El desayuno